radekd91/inferno/inferno_apps/TalkingHead/README.md

 python demo/demo_eval_talking_head_on_audio.py --path_to_audio <your_wav_file> --output_folder <your_output_folder>
 ```
 If you only want results for a particular emotion, specify `--emotion` followed by one of: `Neutral`, `Happy`, `Sad`, `Surprise`, `Fear`, `Disgust`,`Anger`, `Contempt`.
-You may also specify more of them and seperate them with `,`.
+You may also specify more of them and sepe.ch consists of:

-## Training

-Training EMOTE is a multi-step process which consists of:

 1) MEAD data processing
     - including pseudo-GT extraction